Embeddings

 Practice questions

 - What is the dot product between two unit vectors and why does cosine similarity use it?
 (Answer: Cosine similarity = (A·B)/(||A||·||B||).
 For unit vectors (||A||=||B||=1): cosine_similarity = A·B directly.
 Range: -1 (opposite directions) to +1 (same direction), 0 (orthogonal/unrelated).
-Used for embeddings because length is normalised — similarity reflects angular relationship (semantic closeness) not vector magnitude.
-In practice: normalise embeddings before cosine comparison; this also makes nearest neighbour search faster (dot product only).)
+Used for embeddings because length is normalized — similarity reflects angular relationship (semantic closeness) not vector magnitude.
+In practice: normalize embeddings before cosine comparison; this also makes nearest neighbor search faster (dot product only).)

 - What is the difference between sentence embeddings and word embeddings?
 (Answer: Word embeddings (Word2Vec, GloVe): one vector per word in the vocabulary, context-independent. 'bank' has the same vector whether 'river bank' or 'bank account.'
 Sentence embeddings (SBERT, OpenAI text-embedding): one vector per sentence/passage, context-aware.
 The vector for 'I went to the bank to deposit money' reflects the financial sense.
 Sentence embeddings are generated by averaging token embeddings or using [CLS] token from a transformer — capturing the full contextual meaning of the input.)